Cadillac V series: Second-generation V series

 The second-generation V series was exclusive to the CTS since the STS and XLR were rolled out of production.
-For 2009, Cadillac introduced the second-generation CTS-V that was built on GM Sigma II Platform.
-It was a rear-wheel drive, powered by a 6.2 L LSA EATON-supercharged V8 that was based on LS9 V8 from—what was then—recently released Corvette ZR1.
+For 2009, Cadillac introduced the second-generation CTS-V that was built on the GM Sigma II Platform.
+It was a rear-wheel drive, powered by a 6.2 L LSA EATON-supercharged V8 that was based on the LS9 V8 from the then-recently released Corvette ZR1.
 The engine generates 556 horsepower and 551 lb-ft of torque.
-The second-generation CTS-V broke a Nürburgring lap-record which made it the then fastest production sedan.
+The second-generation CTS-V broke a Nürburgring lap record, which made it the then-fastest production sedan.